-The settlement boundary of Boxted Cross shall include the allocation of the Hill Farm site (Policy HF1).
+The settlement boundary of Boxted Cross shall include the allocation of the Hill Farm site (Policy HF1) and the land between the primary school and Crossfield Way.

 Development within the settlement boundaries will be supported in principle where other policy requirements can be satisfied.